-The Biggest Enterprise Architecture Trends in 2023
+The Biggest Enterprise Architecture Trends in 2024

 by Ardoq

 Just like the businesses it supports, Enterprise Architecture (EA) is constantly evolving in this ever-shifting market.
-To help organizations capitalize on new opportunities, EA must keep pace with current enterprise architecture trends – and predict future ones.
+To help organizations capitalize on new opportunities, EA must keep pace with current Enterprise Architecture trends – and predict future ones.

 At Ardoq, we continually track industry trends as they emerge and grow.
-It helps us answer important questions like: What recent technology trends are important to enterprise architecture?
+It helps us answer important questions like: What recent technology trends are important to Enterprise Architecture?

 From an Enterprise Architect to a CIO or COO, everyone in an organization wants to answer these critical questions and navigate change smoothly.
 We’ve compiled learnings from experts in digital transformation so customers can deliver more change and innovation faster, give greater value to the market, and achieve their objectives.